tahoma2d/tahoma2d_docs/source/working_in_xsheet.rst

 - **Version control** repository folder, labeled according to the version control configuration, contains the folders and files under the version control system (see  :ref:`Using the Version Control <using_the_version_control>`  ).

-  .. note:: In case several repositories are defined, each will be displayed with its appropriate label (see  :ref:`Configuring the Version Control in OpenToonz <configuring_the_version_control_in_toonz>`  ).
+  .. note:: In case several repositories are defined, each will be displayed with its appropriate label (see  :ref:`Configuring the Version Control in Tahoma <configuring_the_version_control_in_toonz>`  ).

 You can open folders and sub-folders in order to retrieve files that are displayed in the area on the right.
 The current location path is displayed at the top of the browser; existing folders can be renamed and new folders can be created.
 Files can be displayed as icons or as a list, displaying additional informations that can be also used to sort them.

-.. note:: The way file icons are generated in the OpenToonz browser depends on the images resolution and on the **Icon Size** option set for the Level Strip frames in the Preferences  →  Interface dialog (see  :ref:`Using the Level Strip <using_the_level_strip>`  ).
+.. note:: The way file icons are generated in the Tahoma browser depends on the images resolution and on the **Icon Size** option set for the Level Strip frames in the Preferences  →  Interface dialog (see  :ref:`Using the Level Strip <using_the_level_strip>`  ).

 .. _loading_levels: